Open-Neom/neom_home/README.md

 We encourage contributions to the neom_home module!
 As the main application interface, improvements here directly enhance the user's primary experience.
 Whether you're interested in UI/UX refinements, navigation logic, or integrating new global actions, your contribution can have a significant impact.

-To understand the broader architectural context of Open Neom and how neom_home fits into the overall vision of Tecnozenismo, please refer to the main project's [MANIFEST.md](https://github.com/Open-Neom/neom_app_lite/blob/main/MANIFEST.md).
+To understand the broader architectural context of Open Neom and how neom_home fits into the overall vision of Tecnozenism, please refer to the main project's [MANIFEST.md](https://github.com/Open-Neom/neom_app_lite/blob/main/MANIFEST.md).

 For guidance on how to contribute to Open Neom and to understand the various levels of learning and engagement possible within the project,